crystalreef22/synth/README.md

 - You can't use this yet

 To compile this yourself, you need a C++ compiler (gcc, clang, mingw) and some build tools (make).
-Make sure [PortAudio](https://www.portaudio.com/) is installed so it can link properly.
+Make sure [PortAudio](https://www.portaudio.com/) and glfw is installed so it can link properly.
 Just run `make` and it should work.

 ## FAQ